top of page

 Building a Procrastination Toolbox

-I am not going to lie to you and say that I keeo on using every single method I write about in my blog and on my Medium account.
+I am not going to lie to you and say that I keep using every single method I write about in my blog and on my Medium account.
 No. Far from it.
-I try them all, but some of them - stay with me for a while, while others, I use once and forget about them the next day.
+I try them all, but some of them - stay with me for a while, and others, I use once and forget about them the next day.
 It all depends how suited we are to each other those strategies and me.
 But the thing is, that now I have this magical toolbox of tips and ideas - I procrastinate less.
-Or rather, whenever I procrastinate I see it as an opportunity to try something new out.
+Or rather, whenever I procrastinate I see it as an opportunity to try something new.
 Especially if I need to accoplish something quickly.
 Nothing like a sense of urgency to push me along.

 A Sense of Urgency: Death-Ground Strategy

 My most recent inspiration came from an unlikelyl source.
-I was reading Robert Greene's The 33 Strategies Of War and one of it suggestions was that we create a sense of urgency and desperation to achieve our goals.
-Or also known as death-ground strategy.
+I was reading Robert Greene's The 33 Strategies Of War and one suggestion jumped at me.
+It was about creating a sense of urgency and desperation to achieve our goals also known as death-ground strategy.
 That's exactly what I needed!

 The Process

-No one is facing real death.
+Even though it's called death-ground, no one is facing real death here.
 But saying that, death is an excellent motivator.
 If you know your time is nearly up, you might do things you've been postponing for a while.
+The idea behind this strategy is to create a sense of real urgency, to make us sweat and stress a bit.

 The Psychology of Urgency